lukakerr/railscast-dl/README.md

 $ pip install -r requirements.txt

 # Run the script
+$ python dl.py          # Download all episodes
-$ python dl.py
+$ python dl.py -t free  # Just download free episodes (can choose from free, pro or revised)
 ```

 ### Note

-Since the every single video is downloaded, the script will inevitably take a long time.
+If every single video is downloaded, the script will inevitably take a long time.

 As shown in the screenshot, a progress indicator is shown per video.
-To get an idea of how long the whole thing should take, simply multiply the time taken for one video by 417 (total number of videos).
+To get an idea of how long the whole thing would take, multiply the time taken for one video by 417 (total number of videos).

 For example, if one video took 30 seconds to download (at 1.5MB/s in Australia, will probably be faster elsewhere):